Notice: This page requires JavaScript to function properly.

 Note

-The decrement operator is overloaded in a similar manner to the increment operator, with the use of the -- operator and subtraction operation.
+The decrement operator is overloaded in a similar manner to the increment operator, using the -- operator and the subtraction operation.

 When overloading postfix increment and decrement we also has to implement the order of execution feature.
 It will look something like this: